Recent Google Business Reviews

 Tissues in the neck, such as the facet joints, intervertebral discs, nerves and muscles can cause a variety of headaches.
 The facet joints, discs and nerves in the upper half of the neck will often cause headaches, while lower down in the neck they can cause issues around the shoulder and arm.

 There are a number of muscles at the front, side and back of the neck.
 Each of these muscles has a predictable pain pattern.
 These muscles can cause pain to be experienced in the face, the jaw, around the eye, top of the head, temples and back of the head.

-The large muscle at the front of the neck, ok it's a bit of a mouthful, it's called the Sternocleidomastoid muscle, can cause pain around the jaw, and can easily be overlooked in cases of TMJ syndrome, one sided tinnitus, something stuck in your throat (globus) and facial pain.
-There is another muscle that forms the floor of the mouth, the Digastric muscle, that can also issues around the front of the neck and with swallowing.
+The muscle that forms the floor of the mouth, the Digastric muscle, can also cause issues around the front of the neck and with swallowing.
 These muscles can be treated using acupuncture.

 The Scalene Muscles, which run from the front of the neck to the upper ribs, can cause pain and numbness in the shoulder, arm and hand.
 This muscle is often involved in people who are hunched over, in a bad posture, at a computer.